Record attendance at Moscow Investment Show

 Held against a backdrop of the re emergence of international real estate markets, and the improvement of the Russian economy, investors were out in force.

-Organisers aigroup attracted a record number of exhibitors, with over 180 companies representing over 30 countries participating.
+attracted a record number of exhibitors, with over 190 companies representing over 25 countries participating.

-People of all nations mostly invest their savings in residential real estate and Russia is no exception, as the 8th Moscow International Investment Show vividly demonstrated.
-Russians have even developed their investment priorities, with destinations including Bulgaria, Cyprus, Italy, Spain, south of France, Finland, Croatia, Montenegro, and Turkey proving popular.
+People of all nations mostly invest their savings in residential real estate and Russia is no exception, as the 9th Moscow International Investment Show vividly demonstrated.
+Russians have even developed their investment priorities, with destinations including Bulgaria, Cyprus, Italy, Spain, south of France, Finland, Greece, Montenegro, and Turkey proving popular.

-“Real estate investments have proven their worth during the past decades,’ underlined Ivan Ptushkin, Managing Director of Mesto Pod Solntsem Co.
+“Real estate investments have proven their worth during the past decades,’ underlined Konstantin Isakov, Managing Director of Austria-Invest.

 ‘Now demand for apartments in Helsinki has grown remarkably and people mainly seek rental properties, rather than permanent residences, with the annual yield of 4-6%,’ said Erikkila.